trompamusic/selectable-score/README.md

 ### SelectableScore props
 The `<SelectableScore>` component accepts the following props:

 * `vrvOptions` (*optional*): a JSON object containing layout options to pass on to Verovio.
+[More information on Verovio options here](https://verovio.org/javascript.xhtml).
 If not specified, uses these defaults:

 ```
 {